holoviz/panel/doc/how_to/components/custom_reactiveHTML.md

 # Build Components from Scratch

+This guide addresses how to build custom Panel components from scratch.

 {bdg-warning}`Advanced`

-This guide addresses how to build custom Panel components from scratch.
+---

 As a how-to guide, the intent of this page is to provide recipes to solve a specific real-world problem without a lot of discussion.
-However, this is an advanced topic so if you get stuck, please read the associated Background > Building Custom Components for further explanation.
+However, this is an advanced topic so if you get stuck, please read the associated [Background > Building Custom Components](../../background/components/components_custom) for further explanation.

 The `ReactiveHTML` class provides bi-directional syncing of arbitrary HTML attributes and DOM properties with parameters on the subclass.
 The key part of the subclass is the `_template` variable.
 This is the HTML template that gets rendered and declares how to link parameters on the class to HTML attributes.